 Current observations post COVID-19

-Several COVID-19 recovered patients returning to doctors with conditions including breathlessness, cardiac, lung and other complications.
+Several COVID-19 recovered patients are returning to doctors with conditions including breathlessness, cardiac, lung and other complications.
 According to a newly published study from Italy, many patients with even milder forms of COVID-19 have persistent symptoms of fatigue and difficulty breathing for up to 60 days post-infection.
 Furthermore, researchers of this Italian study report that almost 43% of recovered patients have worsened quality of life and almost 87% recovered patients have at least one persistent symptom even after two months of their recovery from the disease.

 Post-recovery, some COVID-19 patients may continue to face a range of health issues, depending on the severity of the disease they explained earlier.
 There is limited evidence regarding long-lasting COVID-19 symptoms after the infection is gone.
-However, there have been reports of individuals still experiencing symptoms months after the infection, including continued loss of taste or smell, irregular heartbeats, chest pain, shortness of breath, extreme fatigue, cognitive problems, and recurring fever.
+However, there have been reports of individuals still experiencing symptoms months after the infection, including continued loss of taste or smell, irregular heartbeats, chest pain, shortness of breath, extreme fatigue, learning difficulties, and recurring fever.

 Long term Complications

 It is to be noted that not all recovered patients report long-term complications.
 Post COVID-19 patients who developed acute respiratory distress syndrome (ARDS) could have a higher risk of long-term health issues.

 - Several reports suggest that after recovering from severe COVID-19, some COVID-19 patients may experience lung damage including partial or complete lung scarring (lung fibrosis) that results in severe functional limitations.